Japan's beef bowl - symbol of deflation - to get price hike

-TOKYO Dec 9 Japanese fast-food company Yoshinoya Holdings Co said on Tuesday it would raise the price of its signature beef bowl dish - long a symbol of the deflationary economy - for the first time in 24 years due to higher import costs.
+TOKYO Japanese fast-food company Yoshinoya Holdings Co (9861.T) said on Tuesday it would raise the price of its signature beef bowl dish - long a symbol of the deflationary economy - for the first time in 24 years due to higher import costs.

 The move marks a much-needed win for the central bank, which is struggling to achieve its 2 percent inflation target after two decades of falling prices.
 Reversing the deflation trend and reviving consumption is key to Prime Minister Shinzo Abe's strategy to jump-start the world's third-biggest economy.